M-Files/Developer-Portal/APIs/REST-API/index.md

 * The MFWS supports most "user" operations but cannot (natively) be used to undertake administrative operations.

-* Code interacting with the MFWS is not directly dependent on the M-Files sever version; as the sever and MFWS are updated, it is unlikely that your code will require further changes.
+* Code interacting with the MFWS is not directly dependent on the M-Files sever version; as the server and MFWS are updated, it is unlikely that your code will require further changes.

 ## Setup